The Gospel of Rose

 The grief lives here—

-not as weakness, but as witness.
+Not as weakness, but as witness.

-not as noise, but as compass.
+Not as noise, but as compass.

 I sit with it.